-CHUNG TANG FONG Independent Director
+CHUNG TANG FONG

+Independent Director

 Dr. Chung was appointed as an Independent Director of our Company in May 2014.
 He was one of the founders of the NUS Business School Mandarin Alumni and serviced as the President from 2008 to 2012 and was awarded the "Eminent Business Alumni Award" in 2012.
 He presently serves as the Founding President of the Lee Kuan Yew School of Public Policy Mandarin Alumni.
 Dr. Chung holds a Bachelor of Arts from Ottawa University, a Master of Business from Curtin University, a Master in Public Administration & Management from National University of Singapore, a Doctor of Business Administration from Victoria University, a Post-Doctoral Professional Studies with Harper Adams University, and a Research Scholar with the School of Economics at Peking University.
 He was admitted as a Fellow of the Chartered Management Institute, UK., Fellow of the Australian Institute of Management, Victoria, Australia, Dr. Chung is an active community leader.
-He is appointed as a Licensed Solemniser cum Deputy Registrar of Marriages, a Town Councillor of Jurong-Clementi Town Council and the Co-Chairman of the Tenders and Contracts Committee, and Vice Chairman of Bukit Batok Citizens' Consultative Committee.
+He is appointed as a Licensed Solemniser cum Deputy Registrar of Marriages, a Town Councillor of Jurong-Clementi Town Council and the Co-Chairman of its Finance Committee.
 He is also the Chairman of the Institutional Review Board, Public Free Clinic Society, Singapore and Honorary President of the Singapore Chung Hwa Medical Institution.
-He was appointed as a Deputy Chief Representative of MMD Group of Companies in Shanghai representative office and a District Councillor of South West CDC for more than a decade.
+He was appointed as a District Councillor of South West CDC for more than a decade.
 In recognition of his public service, Dr. Chung was awarded the Pingat Bakti Masyarakat (Public Service Medal) in 2004 and the Bintang Bakti Masyarakat (Public Service Star) in 2008 by the President of Singapore.
 In addition, Dr. Chung was sanctioned admission as Member of the Order of St. John (SBStJ) by Her Majesty The Queen of United Kingdom in 2018.